surajthalange/Me/README.md

 ## Hello world! &nbsp;<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px">

- I am a full-stack web developer🧑‍💻 and digital craftsman🪄, I am passionate about building my version of the digital world one step at a time.
-I love it so much that I made a career out of it.
-With a background in Bsc Computer Science and a keen interest in software, I have honed my skills in Frontend as well as in Backend too and on the other hand PHP and Moodle development too.
+ Meet the digital virtuoso 🧑‍💻🪄!
+A full-stack web developer with a passion for crafting the digital world one step at a time.
+With a keen interest in software, I've honed my skills in both Frontend and Backend development.
+But that's not all – I'm also adept in PHP and Moodle development, bringing my expertise to e-learning platforms.
+Building the future of the web is not just a career for me; it's a lifelong love affair with technology and innovation.
+Get ready to be dazzled by my creativity and dedication to making the virtual universe a better place! 🚀✨

 ### 🧰 Languages and Tools